Frequently Asked Questions

 Managing Files in the Temporary File Systems

 Files located in the temporary file systems, /tmp and/scratch, are not backed up.
 It is your responsibility to copy important data to permanent file systems.
-While HPCC will try to protect your files for the stated retention periods, hardware failures could result in data loss.
+While HPC will try to protect your files for the stated retention periods, hardware failures could result in data loss.

-If the performance of a computing resource is degraded by a temporary file system that has too little available free space, HPCC management may compress, move, or delete files that have not been accessed within the last five days.
+If the performance of a computing resource is degraded by a temporary file system that has too little available free space, HPC management may compress, move, or delete files that have not been accessed within the last five days.

-Using the HPCC Cluster
+Using the HPC Cluster

 To log in to the Linux cluster resource, you will need to use ssh to access either hpc-login1 for the 32-bit head node or hpc-login2 for the 64-bit head node.